 Table of Contents

-History Of Isfahan Rugs
+Origin of Isfahan Rugs

-They attracted and encouraged artisans and craftsman across all niches, from rug weaving to painting and architecture.
+They attracted and encouraged artisans and craftsmen across all niches, from rug weaving to painting and architecture.
 To get the best from these skilled craftsmen, fine materials were acquired and given to them to practice their art.